Drinking Water Annual Report 2007

 Note: Although a public water supply may be out of compliance with more than one contaminant or violation type, when calculating totals, it is counted no more than once within the population being totaled; as a result, the sum of the number of public water systems in violation over the various violation types or contaminants may not add up to the total.

-For a report on your communitys drinking water, contact your individual water system or city government or go to the website for the U. S. Environmental Protection Agency.
+For a report on your communitys drinking water, contact your individual water system or city government.

 Go to > top.